ncoughlin/ground-control-40-dev-board/README.md

 ## Customization

 If you wish to modify this design, I have included the Kicad files in the `kicad` directory.
 And the Fusion 360 files in the `fusion` directory.

+If you experience any errors opening these files due to missing footprints or other dependencies please create an issue on this repository and I will do my best to help you.